Kaia Gerber

 Kaia Jordan Gerber (born September 3, 2001) is an American model and actress.
 After starring in a series of ad campaigns for fashion brands since debuting at Fashion Week in 2017, Gerber won Model of the Year at the British Fashion Awards in 2018.
-As an actress, she has appeared in supporting roles in the films Bottoms (2023) and Saturday Night (2024).
-She is the second child and only daughter of the supermodel Cindy Crawford and the businessman Rande Gerber.
+As an actress, she has appeared in supporting roles in the films Bottoms (2023) and Saturday Night (2024), and starred in a lead role in the FX series The Shards.
+She is the second child and only daughter of supermodel Cindy Crawford and businessman Rande Gerber.

 Early life

 Kaia Jordan Gerber was born on September 3, 2001, in Los Angeles, California.
 She is the younger of two children born to the supermodel Cindy Crawford and the businessman Rande Gerber.
-She has an elder brother, Presley.
+She had an elder brother, Presley.

-Her mother, who is of German, English, French, and Danish ancestry, is a Congregationalist Christian and her father is an American Jew.
+Her mother, who is of German, English, French, and Danish ancestry, is a Congregationalist Christian, and her father is an American Jew of Ashkenazi Jewish descent.
 In a 2018 interview, she stated "my dad is Jewish and my mom is Christian so we grew up doing both; we call it Chrismukah.
 I love learning about both of those sides of my life.
 We'd do Passover, Passover dinner and Yom Kippur.
 I love learning all of that, and learning the cooking."
 Through her mother, she is a descendant of English Puritan settler Thomas Trowbridge, who helped establish the Congregational Church in New Haven.